Quick/Quick/README.md

 Quick works equally well in both Swift and Objective-C.

-Importing Quick in an Objective-C file defines macros such as `it`, `context`, and `describe`.
-It's possible that the project you are testing also defines symbols with these same names.
+Importing Quick in an Objective-C file defines macros named `it` and `itShouldBehaveLike`, as well as functions like `context()`, `describe()`, etc.
+If the project you are testing also defines symbols with these names, you may encounter confusing build failures.
 In that case, you can avoid namespace collision by turning off Quick's optional "shorthand" syntax:

 ```objc
 #define QUICK_DISABLE_SHORT_SYNTAX 1